phaustin/quantecon-example/book/docs/python_essentials.md

 One of the most important tasks in computing is stepping through a sequence of data and performing a given action.

-One of Python\'s strengths is its simple, flexible interface to this kind of iteration via the `for` loop.
+One of Python's strengths is its simple, flexible interface to this kind of iteration via the `for` loop.

 ### Looping over Different Objects